dougeby/IntuneDocs/intune/windows-store-for-business.md

 1. In the **Client apps** workload, choose **Setup** > **Microsoft Store for Business**.
 2. Click **Sync** to get the apps you've purchased from the Microsoft Store into Intune.

+> [!NOTE]
+> Apps with encrypted app packages are currently not supported and will not be synchronized to Intune

 ## Assign apps

 You assign apps from the store in the same way you assign any other Intune app.
 For more information, see [How to assign apps to groups with Microsoft Intune](apps-deploy.md).